Skip to main content

 #

-FSRs are nonlinear and noisy, so getting trustworthy numbers was the annoying part.
-We stacked 3D-printed PLA weights on a printed plate and logged raw ADC at seven points.
-A power-law fit F = 1.07e-9·r^3.16 came out to 17.1 g RMSE and 25.7 g max error, which is under our 1 N target on all four fingers.
+FSRs are nonlinear and quite noisy, so getting good data out of them was challenging.
+Shree built a 3D printed plate that alloweed stacking reference weights, then logged raw ADC at seven points.
+A power-law fit F = 1.07e-9·r^3.16 came out to 17.1 g RMSE and 25.7 g max error.

 Force-aware grasping